Geontech/fins/README.md

 # Install the "quartus" generator plugin
 $ python3 -m pip install ./quartus
 ```
 > NOTE: You may not have permissions to run these `python3 -m pip` commands.
-To resolve this you can either use a python virtual environment, the `--user` option (`python3 -m pip --user`), or `sudo`.
+To resolve this you can either use a python virtual environment, the `--user` option (`python3 -m pip install --user`), or `sudo`.

 To uninstall FINS, run the following commands:

 ```bash
 $ python3 -m pip uninstall fins fins-quartus fins-vivado
 ```
 > NOTE: Again, you may not have permissions to run these `python3 -m pip` commands.
-To resolve this you can either use a python virtual environment, the `--user` option (`python3 -m pip --user`), or `sudo`.
+To resolve this you can either use a python virtual environment, the `--user` option, or `sudo`.

 To verify your installation and run an example of a FINS Node, execute the following commands to build and simulate the test IP with Vivado: